OdaiHatemESE/dls-react-moe/docs/AZURE_DEVOPS_QUICKSTART.md

 ---

 ## Common Issues & Solutions

+### Issue: "Could not find a pool with name Azure Pipelines"
+**Solution**: This happens when the pipeline needs authorization.
+Follow these steps:

+1. **Go to Azure DevOps** → Your Project → **Project Settings** (bottom left)
+2. **Click "Agent pools"** under Pipelines
+3. **Click "Azure Pipelines"** (the Microsoft-hosted pool)
+4. **Click "Security"** tab
+5. **Add your pipeline or project** with appropriate permissions
+6. **OR** Grant permissions when prompted:
+   - Go back to your pipeline run
+   - Click "View" on the authorization error
+   - Click "Permit" to authorize the pool for this pipeline

+**Alternative**: Update your pipeline to explicitly request permission:
+- When you first run the pipeline, Azure DevOps will ask for permission to use resources
+- Click "Permit" for each resource (Agent pool, Environments, Secure files)

+### Issue: "Secure file not authorized"
+**Solution**:
+1. Go to Pipelines → Library → Secure files
+2. Click on `.env.test`
+3. Check "Authorize for use in all pipelines"
+4. Or authorize for specific pipeline only

 ### Issue: Pipeline can't find .env.test
 **Solution**: Make sure you uploaded the secure file or created the variable group correctly.